Right9lt/OutOfOffice/README.md

   - View detailed information about your leave request and employees who are participating in your projects
 - Approval request management
   - Sort, filter and search the list of approval requests that are related to your leave requests and employees who are participating in your project
-  - View detailed information about approval requests that are related to your leave request or participants of your project
+  - View detailed information about approval requests that are related to your leave request and participants of your project
   - Create approval requests that are meant to resolve leave requests of participants of your project

 ### Opportunities for Administrator